-A product consists of a solid ingredient in a solid vehicle; 2g of the solid ingredient is contained in 500g of product.
+Medicine X contains 2g of the solid ingredient within 500g of product.
 A further 250g of vehicle is added to the product.
-Find the concentration of the diluted mixture as a percentage strength, a ratio strength and an amount strength in mg/g.
+Find the concentration of the diluted mixture as a percentage strength, a ratio strength and an amount strength (in mg/g)?.

-The amount of ingredient will remain the same i.e. 2g.
-The total amount of product changes to 750g.
+The amount of active ingredient remains the same i.e. 2g.
+However, the total amount of product changes to 750g.

-Thus, the diluted product has a percentage strength of 0.27% w/w, a ratio strength of 1 in 375w/w and an amount strength of 2.7mg/g.
+Answer – the diluted product has a percentage strength of 0.27% w/w, a ratio strength of 1 in 375 w/w and an amount strength of 2.7 mg/g.

 100mL of a 1 in 50 w/v solution is diluted to 1000mL.
 Find the concentration of the diluted product as a percentage strength, a ratio strength and an amount strength expressed as mg/mL.